hashfeedr/hashfeedr/README.md

 # Hashfeedr

 Django/Twisted app that streams tweets in real-time.
-Created in the light of the Django Dash 2010 by @thedjinn, @michh37 and @pnoordhuis.
+Created in the light of the Django Dash 2010 by @thedjinn, @michielheijkoop and @pnoordhuis.

 ## Setting up